Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-selection.rst

 | Gearbox ratio = **60**
 | Motor speed = **3000 rpm**

-| Is it possible to put a torque limiter?
+| Is it possible to put a MS Torque Limiter?
 | **Yes**

-| Is there important inertia after the torque limiter?
+| Is there important inertia after the MS Torque Limiter?
 | **No**

 | Is the rotation speed at drum exceeding 35 rpm?